roff(7) — Linux manual page

 of the output medium, or page.
 For the formatter to correctly

-it derives from the page width.
-For it to decide whether to
+derives from the page width.
+For it to decide whether to write an

-write an output line to the current page or wait until the next
+output line to the current page or wait until the next one, it

-one, it must know the page length.
-A device's resolution
+must know the page length.
+A device's resolution converts

-converts practical units like inches or centimeters to basic
+practical units like inches or centimeters to basic units, a

-units, a convenient length measure for the output device or file
+convenient length measure for the output device or file format.

-format.
-The formatter and output driver use basic units to
+The formatter and output driver use basic units to reckon page

-reckon page measurements.
-The device description file defines
+measurements.
+The device description file defines its resolution

 A page is a two-dimensional structure upon which a roff system

-imposes a rectangular coordinate system with its upper left
+imposes a rectangular coordinate system with its its origin near

-corner as the origin.
+the upper left corner.
 Coordinate values are in basic units and

 increase down and to the right.
 Useful ones are typically